Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 • LEBEDEV ALEXEY PETROVICH in the Orthodox Encyclopedia Tree:

-Open Orthodox Encyclopedia "TREE".
+Open Orthodox encyclopedia "TREE".
 Attention, this article is not finished yet and contains only part of the necessary information.
 Lebedev Alexey Petrovich (...

 • IRINA-PIROSHKA in the Orthodox Encyclopedia Tree:

-Open Orthodox Encyclopedia "TREE".
-Irina-Piroshka (Piroska), in schema Xenia (1088 - 1134), empress, reverend.
+Open Orthodox encyclopedia "TREE".
+Irina-Piroshka (Piroska), in the schema of Xenia (1088 - 1134), empress, reverend.
 Memory …

 • JOSEPH (SEMASHKO) in the Orthodox Encyclopedia Tree:

-Open Orthodox Encyclopedia "TREE".
+Open Orthodox encyclopedia "TREE".
 Joseph (Semashko) (1798 - 1868), Metropolitan of Lithuania and Vilna.
-In the world, Joseph Iosifovich ...
+In the world Joseph Iosifovich...

 • UNION OF BREST in the Orthodox Encyclopedia Tree.